browzwear/vs-api-documentation/docs/Getting-Started/Understanding-The-API.md

 BwApi.GarmentCreate("Garment Name", ...);
 ```

-For C/C++ only, in order to avoid having different STL versions, there is a built-in support for data types like string and vectors that you should use in order to retrieve or push data to the API.
+For C/C++ only, in order to avoid having different STL versions, there is built-in support for data types like string and vectors that you should use in order to retrieve or push data to the API.
 For example:
 <!--DOCUSAURUS_CODE_TABS-->